bitwarden/help/_articles/login-with-sso/about-key-connector.md

 {% callout warning %}
 Currently, there is not a way to re-create Master Passwords for accounts that have removed them.

-For this reason, we **highly recommend** that Organizations Owners and Admins **do not** log in using SSO and Key Connector and therefore do not remove their Master Password.
-This is possible due to their exemption from the [SSO Authentication Policy]({{site.baseurl}}/article/policies/#single-sign-on-authentication) and will mitigate some risk by ensuring all Vault data and functionality is always accessible by *someone*.
+For this reason, Organization Owners and Admins are not able to remove their Master Password and must continue using their Master Password even if using SSO.
+It is possible to elevate a user who has removed their Master Password to Owner or Admin, however we **strongly recommend** that your Organization always have at least one Owner with a Master Password.
 {% endcallout %}

 ### Impact on Organization Membership